🎉

 In 2019, the EU adopted the SUP legislation, which took effect July 1, 2021 in the Netherlands and early 2022 in Belgium.
 These rules should prevent (waste from) SUPs.
 What are SUPs, and what exactly does the legislation entail?
 Why was it passed, and what does it mean for your business?
 In this article, we explain it all.
 Also what Milgro can do for you in this area.

-SUPs stand for "Single-use Plastics.
-The Dutch translation is "disposable plastic.
-Well-known examples are coffee cups, stirrers and sandwich bags.
-SUPs are often produced in seconds and used for only a few minutes.
-While these materials take hundreds of years to break down.
+SUP stands for 'Single-use Plastics', commonly referred to in Dutch as 'wegwerpplastic'.
+Typical examples include coffee cups, stirrers and sandwich bags.
+SUPs are often produced in seconds and used for only a few minutes, yet they can take hundreds of years to break down.

 • As of July 1, 2021, deposits on plastic bottles will apply.